 - Baby Butter on PB&J Otter loves to do this and when the Otters' Aunt Nanner sends them a mystery box as a gift that they must wait to open until she arrives, Butter imagines that the box contains mud.

-- As many parents of young children can testify, this happens quite often.
+- As many parents of young children and owners of dogs, especially puppies, can testify, this happens quite often.

 - Advice given in wilderness first aid courses: if you become lost in the forest without supplies, the best thing you can do is cover yourself in mud.
 The mud will protect your skin from stinging insects, poisonous plants, and UV radiation, plus when it dries the caked on dirt is good insulation to keep you warmer once it gets dark.

 - Welcome to Mudathlon!
 You'll have a mucking good time!

 - Elephants, rhinos and other large mammals (usually pachyderm types) regularly roll in mud to protect their skin from sun and insects.
 Pigs will roll in it, but aren't as filthy as people always think they are.
 Pigs lack sebaceous glands, and thus the mud serves the same purpose as sweat—as the water evaporates, it carries the heat away with it.
 The dirt merely serves as an adhesive to hold the water to their skin.